Deadlift

 3. Bend your hips back and lower yourself into a half-squat position.
 Keep your back neutral (not curved), with your chest forward and your shoulders over the bar.

-4. Start the movement by pressing your feet into the floor, and lift the bar up along your legs while simultaneously extending your hips and knees.
+4. Start the movement by pressing your feet into the floor, and lift the bar up along your legs while extending your hips and knees at the same time.

 5. At the top of the movement, stand upright with your hips fully extended.
 Avoid leaning back or exaggerating the movement of the lower back.